Open Tuesday-Sunday, 9:00am-4:00pm – Ticket information

 Treasurer

-Dean Nicole Thorne Jenkins, Treasurer, began her tenure as the John A. Griffin Dean of the McIntire School of Commerce at the University of Virginia in July 2020.
+Nicole Thorne Jenkins, Ph.D. is a Professor of Commerce at UVA.
+She is the former John A. Griffin Dean of the McIntire School of Commerce at the University of Virginia.
 Before that, she served as the Von Allmen Endowed Chair of Accountancy and vice dean in the Gatton College of Business and Economics at the University of Kentucky.
 Jenkins spent the previous 10 years as a member of the faculties at the Olin School of Business at Washington University in St. Louis and the Owen School of Management at Vanderbilt University.

 Jenkins’ research interests include the investigation of financial reporting failures, share repurchases, and the effect of social networks on performance outcomes.
 As an award-winning teacher, her instructional experience has focused on financial reporting topics in executive education, graduate, and undergraduate programs.
 As a result of her ability to make both accounting and finance topics accessible, Jenkins is frequently called upon to instruct corporate professionals on related complex topics.